 Gently insert the probes into the appropriate holder sockets on the grids such that only the first ridge of each probe is mounted in the socket, which results in one clicking sound.

 Open the probe set monitor window at the NIRS measurement system and select 2 probe sets arranged in a 3x5 grid each, one for the participating child and one for the adult.
-Ensure that the probe arrangements of the two caps corresponds to the arrangements in the probe set window (i.e., same location of the respective emitter and receiver probe numbers).
+Ensure that the probe arrangements of the two caps correspond to the arrangements in the probe set window (i.e., same location of the respective emitter and receiver probe numbers).

 Prepare the experiment.